ocrosby/typescript-lab/README.md

 }
 ```

+## Composing Types

+With TypeScript, you can create complex types by combining simple ones.
+There
+are two popular ways to do so: unions and generics.

+### Unions

 With a union, you can declare that a type could be one of many types.
 For
 example, you can describe a boolean type as being either true or false: